Promises and Secrets

 Rather than go through any kind of long proof here that others have already done, you can always search Google for the articles of your choice and justify what you already believe with the sentiments of another.
 Sentiments - not facts.
-Many authors have presented selected tidbits and built entire belief systems on them, persuading others by making claims that they either cannot verify or to which they will not present the contradictory facts.
+Many authors have presented selected tidbits and built entire belief systems on them, persuading others by making claims that they either cannot verify or to which they will not present, or even examine, the contradictory facts.

 As I said, rather than do that, I recommend the following list of articles for you to ponder.
 Notice that I did not say that these are the best or only articles on the subject.
 However, there is enough justification and reference material for each of these positions that you will have to decide whether or not you understand the issue well enough to continue.
 The first one listed has the most extensive historical perspective, but the rest are informative as well.